Stop cuts to working parents' time to care for their newborns

 The fate of these cuts will be decided by the Senate crossbench, with The Nick Xenophon Team expected to have the critical casting votes.
 Community campaigning has stopped the Turnbull Government from getting their plans to cut paid parental leave through the previous parliament.

 It's critical we show the Senate crossbench that the community oppose these cuts; and want them to stop these cruel cuts to new families.
 Can you sign the petition to join the campaign?

 Find out more about the new cuts

-When the cuts were first proposed Fair Agenda members chipped in to fund expert modelling on the expected impact of the cuts.
+When the Government's cuts were first proposed in January 2016 Fair Agenda members chipped in to fund expert modelling on their expected impact on working families.
 The report, conducted by the Women and Work Group at The University of Sydney can be downloaded here.

 Don't have time to read the full report?
 Here are the key takeaways...